dreamit-de/otel-json-logger/README.md

 -   **logMessage**: Central function being called by all **DiagLogger** interface functions.
 Calls **createLogEntry**, stringifies the result and calls **console.log()**.
 -   **formatMessage**: Formats the message.
 If the message contains an object or array wrap it in JSON.stringify to avoid these being interpreted as JSON objects.
 -   **setOptions**: Sets the **LoggerOptions** to be used for logging.
 Can be called after constructor call to set new/other options.
--   **containsTimeout**: Check if the message contains a Timeout information like "4 DEADLINE_EXCEEDED" or "14 UNAVAILABLE"
+-   **containsTimeout**: Check if the message contains a Timeout information like "4 DEADLINE_EXCEEDED" or "14 UNAVAILABLE".
 -   **isIncomingRequestLogMessage**: Checks if the arguments are part of an incomingRequest message, i.e. the first argument contains the text 'incomingRequest'
--   **isEqualOrHigherMinLogLevel**: Checks if the log level is equal or higher than the minimum log level
+-   **isEqualOrHigherMinLogLevel**: Checks if the log level is equal or higher than the minimum log level.

 ### DiagLogger interface functions

 -   **debug**: Logs a debug message
 -   **error**: Logs an error message
 -   **info**: Logs an info message
--   **verbose**: Logs a warn message
+-   **verbose**: Logs a verbose message
--   **warn**: Logs a verbose message
+-   **warn**: Logs a warn message

 ### LogLevel enum values